Initial Diagnostic Evaluation: Autism Diagnostic Support

 3. Language and communication

-Repeated movements, strong interests, or sensitivity to changes in routines
+The clinician notes any repeated movements, intense interests, or sensitivities to changes in routines or environments.

 5. Emotional responses